 Our estimated ages for Pygmy Whitefish were highly variable with many age classes present among several length classes and many length classes present within a single age class.
 Similar levels of variability were evident in the estimated ages by Plumb (2006) (using otoliths) and Weisel et al. (1973) (using scales), though both of these metrics of variability were lower in Eschmeyer and Bailey (1955) and McCart (1963) (both used scales).
-Variability in estimated ages may be caused by pooling of fish captured at different times and locations, low precision of age estimates, and the inherent growth pattern of the fish.
-Our pooling of fish across time and locations may have contributed to the observed variability as seasonal growth may commence in late May (McCart, 1965) before our sampling began and Eschmeyer and Bailey (1955) suggested slight spatial differences in growth of Pygmy Whitefish may occur across Lake Superior.
+Variability in estimated ages may be caused by pooling fish captured at different times and locations, low precision of age estimates, and the inherent growth pattern of the fish.
+Our pooling of fish across time and locations may have contributed to the observed variability as seasonal growth may commence in late May (McCart, 1965) before our sampling.
+Eschmeyer and Bailey (1955) suggested slight spatial differences in growth of Pygmy Whitefish may occur across Lake Superior.
 Our sample sizes from different locations did not allow us to test for differences in age distributions or growth among locations.
 Low percentage of perfect agreement and high CVs (i.e., greater than the median CV of 7.6% reported by Campana (2001) for a variety of species) for age estimates between two readers also likely contributed to the variability in observed ages.
 A high level of variability in observed lengths-at-age may also occur, however, for relatively long-lived species where growth is fast for only a few initial years and then very slow at older ages.
 Our results illustrate this asymptotic pattern of growth for Pygmy Whitefish, as half of the maximum size was attained in the second year for males and the third year for females and annual growth declined steadily after age-3; from 8 mm at age-4 to 3 mm at age-7 for males and from 14 mm at age-4 to 4 mm at age-9 for females (Tables 3, 4).

 Pygmy Whitefish appear to grow more slowly in Lake Superior than in most other locations, as indexed by mean length-at-age (Tables 3 and 4).
 This is not surprising given the cold, oligotrophic nature of Lake Superior (Schertzer and Rao, 2009).
 Additionally, annular increments in mean length-at-age for fish older than age-3 were smaller in our study than in most other studies, including Eschmeyer and Bailey (1955).
-This difference, however, may be due to our using otoliths and most other studies using scales, as our annular increments in mean lengths are consistent with the direct observations of incremental growth from tagged fish made by Barnett and Paige (2014).
+This difference, however, may be due to our use of otoliths and most other studies used scales.
+Our annular increments in mean lengths were consistent with the direct observations of incremental growth from tagged fish by Barnett and Paige (2014).

 When compared to Lake Superior Pygmy Whitefish from 1953 (Eschmeyer and Bailey, 1955), our fish had only a slightly longer maximum size and a similar pattern of more males at younger ages and females at older ages.
 Our mean lengths-at-age were somewhat lower than those reported by Eschmeyer and Bailey (1955), especially at the younger ages.
-We observed an older maximum age for Lake Superior Pygmy Whitefish in 2013 than 1953, though this observation is likely a result of our using otoliths to estimate age and should be treated as a provisional conclusion until otolith ages can be validated.
+We observed an older maximum age for Lake Superior Pygmy Whitefish in 2013 than 1953, though this observation is likely a result of our use of otoliths to estimate age and should be treated as a provisional conclusion until otolith ages can be validated.
 In summary it does not appear the size, age, and growth metrics we measured have changed appreciably for Pygmy Whitefish in Lake Superior between 1953 and 2013.